EnricoMi/publish-unit-test-result-action/README.md

 ## Running as a composite action

-Running this action as a composite action (macOs and Windows) allows to run it on operating systems other than Linux as it does not require Docker:
+Running this action as a composite action allows to run it on self-hosted runners that do not provide Docker:

     uses: EnricoMi/publish-unit-test-result-action/linux@v2
     uses: EnricoMi/publish-unit-test-result-action/macos@v2
     uses: EnricoMi/publish-unit-test-result-action/windows@v2

 The composite action, however, requires a Python3 environment to be setup on the action runner.
 All GitHub-hosted runners (Ubuntu, Windows Server and macOS) provide a suitable Python3 environment out-of-the-box.

 Self-hosted runners may require setting up a Python environment first: